top of page

 Today if you want to see pictures of the Norse gods, an internet search will return those that were illustrated by Jakob Sigurðsson (IR# I36361; 1727-1779) often called "Jakob the Historian".
 With a few clicks online and a credit card, you can purchase copies of his artwork in different (often functional) forms.
 A framed print of "Deluding of Gylfi", a coffee mug of Thor battling the Midgard serpent, a canvas tote with Jakob's rendition of the "Death of Baldur", or a t-shirt depicting how Odin brought the mead of poetry to Asgard, thereby giving the gift of poetry to humankind.

 His drawings of the figures of Norse mythology are not only popular among the general public but also among Icelandic scholars.
 His work appears prominently in academic conference proceedings, pamphlets, and book covers such as The Routledge Research Companion to The Medieval Icelandic Sagas by Ármann and Sverrir Jakobsson which displays his illustration of the wolf Fenrir biting off the right hand of the god Tyr.
-Just as we most associate Michelangelo's Sistine Chapel ceiling with the image of the Judeo-Christian god in the Old Testament, it is Jakob Sigurðsson's illustrations that we most associate with the mental images of Thor, Odin, Loki, Heimdal the god of war, Tyr and other Norse mythological figures.
-There is an energy to his artwork and the right balance of realism and symbolism to evoke the underlying meaning of the Snorra Edda without drowning out what our own imagination brings to the story.
+Just as we most associate Michelangelo's Sistine Chapel ceiling with the image that first comes to mind of the Judeo-Christian god in the Old Testament, it is Jakob Sigurðsson's illustrations that we most associate with our most available mental images of Thor, Odin, Loki, Heimdal the god of war, Tyr and other Norse mythological figures.
+There is an energy to his artwork and reductive two-dimensional style that evokes the underlying meaning of the Snorra Edda without too much realism to drown out what our own imagination brings to the story.

 I asked Old Norse scholar, Ármann Jakobsson "What makes Jakob's images so appealing?"
 He said, "One reason is that we don't really have many such illustrations from pre-1850 Iceland.
 But, they are also quite good.
 And by now they are easily recognized so using them is a clearer statement, people look at them and think 'Old Iceland'."